Shehroz33/Aws-Wordpress-High-Availability/README.md

 # AWS WordPress High Availability on AWS

-This project demonstrates a highly available WordPress deployment on AWS by integrating multiple AWS services to achieve scalability, reliability, and fault tolerance.
+This project demonstratess a highly available WordPress deployment on AWS by integrating multiple AWS services to achieve scalability, reliability, and fault tolerance.

 ## Architecture Overview
 User traffic flows through the following components: